Mehvix/notes/hugo/content/docs/cogsci-c100/consciousness.md

 - **Near Death Experience:** an altered state of consciousness reported after a close brush with death
     - Reported by about 10 to 15 percent of those revived from cardiac arrest
     - Many describe visions of tunnels, bright lights or beings of light, a replay of old memories, and out-of-body sensations
+- Physiological explanation
+    > They suggest that damage to the bilateral occipital cortex may lead to visual features of NDEs such as seeing a tunnel or lights, and "damage to unilateral or bilateral temporal lobe structures such as the hippocampus and amygdala" may lead to emotional experiences, memory flashbacks or a life review.
+They concluded that future neuroscientific studies are likely to reveal the neuroanatomical basis of the NDE which will lead to the demystification of the subject without needing paranormal explanations
 - Typical report:
     > “I was left with an awareness that something more was going on in life than just the physical part of it...
 There is more than just consuming life, more than just what we can buy.
 There comes a point when you have to give in to it...
 The typical near-death survivor emerges from his experience with a heightened appreciation for life, determined to live life to the fullest.
 He has a purpose in living even though he cannot articulate just what the purpose is.”